 Dog Knee Braces Stabilize the Knee Joint

-Dog ACL Surgical Options
+Dog ACL Surgery Costs

 In addition to the financial consideration of surgery, there is also the time and supervision required for post-op recovery and rehabilitation.
 Healing time can include complete inactivity for 8 to 12 weeks.

 Dog Torn ACL Causes and Symptoms